-We put together tips and gorgeous design themes from talented decorators.
+In this post, we discover interesting trivia about white artificial trees.
+We also put together tips and gorgeous design themes from talented decorators.
 Read on to transform your white tree into a Christmas masterpiece.

 The best thing about a white Christmas tree is it’s pretty much like a blank canvas.
 Bright and colorful ornaments stand out, and so do metallics and neutrals.
 It’s a win-win situation no matter the color palette.
 So, here’s where your creative genius comes in.

 Tip: Go with a theme that speaks of who you are and what you love.
 Express yourself with your Christmas tree.
 It will make your decorations so much more meaningful.

 How do you make a white Christmas tree look fuller?

 After assembling an artificial tree comes an essential step in decorating it: shaping the branches.
 Fresh out of its box, your Christmas tree naturally looks sparse because of being compressed for shipping.
 Make it look fuller by fanning out the faux needles.

 Fluff all branches, from the ones closest to the center pole to the outer tips.
 Arrange them in such a way that there’s barely be any gap.
 Start from the bottom section and work your way to the top.